garrandall/popular-music-data/tracks/you-don-t-know-my-name-alicia-keys.md

 You're doin' everything that makes me smile
 And when we had our first kiss
 It happened on a Thursday
-Ooh, it set my soul on fire
+Oh, it set my soul on fire
-Ooh baby, baby, baby
+Oh baby, baby, baby
 I can't wait for the first time
 My imagination's runnin' wild

-It feels like ooh
+It feels like oh
 But you don't know my name
-And I swear it, baby, it feels like ooh (Ooh, ooh, ooh) But you don't know my name
+And I swear it, baby, it feels like oh(Oh, oohohoh
+But you don't know my name
 ('Round and 'round and 'round we go, will you ever know?)

 "I'm sayin', he don't even know what he's doin' to me Got me feelin' all crazy inside
 I'm feelin like, "Oww!
-(Ooh, ooh, ooh)
+(Oh, oh oh
 Doin' more than I've ever done for anyone's attention Take notice of what's in front of you
 'Cause did I mention?
 (Oww!)